znsio/specmatic-documentation/documentation/contract_tests.md

           type: string
 ```

-Create a directory named `employees_without_examples_tests`, and store the following json files in it:
+Create a directory named `employees_examples`, and store the following json files in it:

 *filename: create_employee.json*
 ```json